tjmarek/take-over/README.md

 *THIS APP IS STILL IN DEVELOPMENT*

-Take-Over is a Full MERN stack web application using redux.
+Take-Over is a Full MERN Stack web application using redux.

 ## Technologies